ZonglinL/ConsecutiveBrownianBridge/README.md

 The ```main.py``` will print PSNR/SSIM in the terminal.
 The dataset_name is the one shown in ```configs/Template-LBBDM-video.yaml```.

-vimeo_unet is provided as our trained model. /your/dataset is
+vimeo_unet is provided as our trained model.

 ## Acknowledgement